Adela Pankhurst

-Adela Constantia Mary Walsh (née Pankhurst; 19 June 1885 – 23 May 1961) was a British born suffragette who worked as a political organiser for the WSPU in Scotland.
+Adela Constantia Mary Walsh (née Pankhurst; 19 June 1885 – 23 May 1961) was a British-born suffragette who worked as a political organiser for the Women's Social and Political Union (WSPU) in Scotland.
 In 1914 she moved to Australia where she continued her activism and was co-founder of both the Communist Party of Australia and the Australia First Movement.

 Early life

 Pankhurst was born on 19 June 1885 in Manchester, England, into a politicised family: her father, Richard Pankhurst, was a socialist and candidate for Parliament, and her mother, Emmeline Pankhurst (née Goulden), and sisters, Sylvia and Christabel, were leaders of the British suffragette movement.
 Her mother was of Manx descent.
-Adela attended the all-woman Studley Horticultural College in Warwickshire, and Manchester High School for Girls.
+Pankhurst attended the all-woman Studley Horticultural College in Warwickshire, and Manchester High School for Girls.

 UK

-As a teenager, Adela became involved in the militant Women's Social and Political Union founded by her mother and sisters.
+As a teenager, Pankhurst became involved in the militant Women's Social and Political Union (WSPU) founded by her mother and sisters.

+In June 1906, Pankhurst disrupted a Liberal Party meeting and was sentenced to seven days in prison.
+Later that year, she was part of a group who entered the House of Commons, wishing to speak with members.
+Nine women were arrested, including Emmeline Pethick-Lawrence, Anne Cobden-Sanderson, Charlotte Despard, Teresa Billington-Greig, Mary Gawthorpe, Dora Montefiore.
+Pankhurst and Jessie Kenney formed The Young Hot Bloods in 1907 who were an inner secret branch of the suffragettes involved in "danger duty".

+Pankhurst was active in Scarborough, North Yorkshire, from 1908 and protested during the visit of Sir Edward Grey, Foreign Secretary for the Liberal government, who was giving a talk at the Scarborough Liberal Association.
+She worked with Dr Marion Mackenzie to build a local WSPU branch in Scarborough, and gave talks in York organised by the local WSPU branch secretary Annie Coultate.

 In November 1909 she joined a protest that interrupted a talk by Winston Churchill at his constituency in Dundee.
-She was arrested along with Helen Archdale, Catherine Corbett and Maud Joachim.
-Adela had slapped a policeman who was trying to evict her from the building.
-Although Adela went on hunger strike there, she was not force-fed as prison governor and medical supervisor assessed her "heart's action as violent and laboured".
+She was arrested for "breaking the peace" along with Helen Archdale, Catherine Corbett and Maud Joachim.
+Pankhurst had slapped a policeman who was trying to evict her from the building.
+Although she went on hunger strike there, she was not force-fed as prison governor and medical supervisor assessed her "heart's action as violent and laboured".